MLB's January Standoff: Why 13 Top Free Agents Are Still Waiting

 Bregman opted out of $80M seeking a larger deal that hasn't materialized

-The Red Sox made an offer, according to multiple reports, but the terms fell short of Bregman’s expectations.
+The Red Sox made an offer, as first reported by ESPN’s Jeff Passan, but the terms fell short of Bregman’s expectations.
 Other teams have kicked the tires without making serious commitments.
 As January progresses, Bregman faces a difficult choice: accept a deal below his perceived value or risk entering spring training without a contract.
 Neither option is appealing for a player who bet on himself by opting out of guaranteed money.

 What’s telling about Bregman’s situation is how it reflects the broader market dynamics.
 Teams have grown comfortable letting premium free agents wait.
 The fear of missing out that once drove bidding wars has been replaced by patience and discipline.
 Front offices know that players eventually need to sign somewhere, and desperation often leads to more favorable terms for the team.
 Bregman is experiencing this reality firsthand.